 My lofty hope in writing this essay is to shed light on the confrontation between traditional Christianity and progressive homosexuality in the American context.
 Ultimately, I wish to suggest that perhaps these two embattled communities need one another more than they need the cultural positions of power for which they vociferously vie, amidst gnashing of teeth and the enraged proliferation of Twitter posturing.
 I have attempted to combine my knowledge of history, philosophy, and theology into a picture of reality that better explains the historical contingency of either group and imagines a potential gateway through which to escape the cultural milieu which binds them both to their own detriment.
 I believe this escape can be accomplished by a renewed explication of Christian Eros, both in theory and especially practice, which can in turn build a bridge between the Christian and LGBT communities long thought either impossible or undesirable.
 That said, as a traditionalist, heterosexual Christian, I have strived to maintain a sense of humility and openness to those communities in which I am not substantially a member, while saving the better part of my convictions for the traditional Christianity from which I spring forth.
-Also of note, in this essay I do not consider “liberal Christian” positions, for I find they suffer from being neither particularly liberal nor Christian in practice, and are therefore extravagant to my purpose.
-Finally, I intentionally remain vague in my definitions of “Church” and “LGBT,” which notwithstanding their various nuances, work most effectively as short-hand for the broad trends I intend to address.
-As with the majority of my writing, this essay is both too long and too short, too specialized and too sophomoric, too trivial to be regarded and too fantastic to be believed.
-So before the reader is an unconvincing essay written especially for no one, except perhaps myself lying at this lone intersection of thought and feeling.
-If you read on, you have my sincerest thanks.
-If you finish, you have my honest respect.
+Also of note, in this essay I do not consider “liberal Christian” positions in depth, for to do so would lead me beyond my purpose.
+In short, I tend to agree with the criticisms that we read contemporary homosexuality into Biblical context anachronistically, but I disagree with “liberal” positions on the positive aspects about what Christian sexuality entails.
+Finally, I intentionally remain vague in my definitions of “Church” and “LGBT,” which notwithstanding their various nuances, work most effectively as short-hand for the broad cultural communities frequently in competition.

 A vast amount of ink has been spilled regarding the history of sexuality, but homosexuality must be understood within that frame.
 While it would be beyond my purpose to elucidate a complete historic overview, the primary thing is the existence of the history, which reveals that sexuality is a malleable thing, that there are significant elements of both its interior self-understanding as well as its external expression that ebb and flow with the contingencies of time and place.
 Nevertheless, the fact that we can speak meaningfully of a history of “sexuality” shows that in spite of its historical contingency and personal fluidity, sexuality has achieved a permanent place-holder in human experience; there is something unique to human sexuality as such, a defining, universal aspect that at least to our comprehension has endured all historical irruption.
 There has not been, nor do we know that there can be, an actual asexual human society.
 Even the term “asexual” defines itself in relation to the sexual, and at once bolsters that claim of inherent human sexuality and our inability to escape its communal presence.
 A truly “asexual society” would not have the category by which to define itself as “asexual” any more than we can meaningfully consider the experience of being “a-sporogenetic.”
 We can then say that human sexuality is intrinsic and inescapable to the human experience, even when we perceive it in its circumstantial absence of activity.
 Sexuality is unremittingly significant to what it is to be human.
 Concomitantly, what it is to be human then must bear upon what it means to be sexual.